 continue past oil tanks: although Rotterdam dominates oil and bulk traffic, Amsterdam has increased its share of refined fuel traffic.

 about 2 km after the motorway viaduct, you reach the ferry landing stage at the North Sea Canal.

 This is the ship canal to the port basins, which are about 20 km inland.
 The primary function of the ferry is to provide a diversionary route, for dangerous cargo not allowed in the road tunnels.
-Diagonally opposite is a white building, the former national Artillery Establishment, Staatsbedrijf der Artillerie-Inrichtingen.
+Diagonally opposite is a white building, the former national Artillery Establishment – Staatsbedrijf der Artillerie-Inrichtingen.
 It is part of a larger military complex, begun in 1899, strategically located at the former rail bridge over the North Sea Canal.
 The new sculpture at the ferry is inspired by Dutch porcelain souvenir dolls, and a sign encourages you to take a selfie.

-cross by the ferry (free).
+cross by the ferry (every 20 minutes, free).
 On the other side is the provincial highway to Alkmaar, one of the first-generation motor roads in the Netherlands (opened 1934).

 sources: settlement and landscape history

 take the cycle path away from the ferry, towards Zaandam.
 Pass a roundabout, and go straight on, through the new cycle underpass.

 at the next traffic lights, turn right across the main road, toward the Cafeteria.
 Then turn left along the waterside road, past the statue, and the houseboats.